-Founded in 1996 as the Center for the Study of Religious Freedom (CSRF), the Robert Nusbaum Center was established at Virginia Wesleyan University to highlight how and why the First Amendment has been uniquely significant in the life of the United States.
-Today the Robert Nusbaum Center brings together campus and community in a safe space for civil dialogue that wrestles with some of society's most pressing issues related to diversity, dialogue, faith, and freedom.
-Located within a liberal arts university, the Center takes an interdisciplinary approach to focus on the most divisive issues in society.
+Founded in 1996 as the Center for the Study of Religious Freedom, the Robert Nusbaum Center was established at Virginia Wesleyan University to highlight how and why the First Amendment has been uniquely significant in the life of the United States.
+Today the Robert Nusbaum Center brings together campus and community for civil dialogue that wrestles with some of society's most pressing issues related to diversity, dialogue, faith, and freedom.
+Located within a liberal arts university, the Center takes an interdisciplinary approach to focus on the most divisive issues in society, issues that range from politics and religion to race, gender, and sexuality.